semantic-systems/RE-for-KGQA-survey/README.md

 RE = Relation Extraction Subtask

 *This metric refers solely to the RE subtask, i.e. how well can you find the correct relations.
-This is different from E2E.*
+This metric is different from E2E.*

 E2E = End to End